Talismanch1k/CP-Tasks/README.md

 # CP-Tasks
-So this repository for Compepetive Programming tasks that i solved.
-Tasks splitted by sites.
+So this repository for Competitive Programming tasks that i solved. \n Tasks splitted by sites. \n
 Language - C++